veselosky/veselosky.me/content/media/tablet-fallacy.md

 ---
 itemtype: Item/Page/Article
 guid: "urn:UUID:eb3e2a33-2993-4ad4-ab31-494817411f46"
-Published: 2010-01-19
+published: 2010-01-19
-Category: Media
-Title: The Tablet Fallacy (or, Old Media is Screwed)
+title: The Tablet Fallacy (or, Old Media is Screwed)
 ---

-# The Tablet Fallacy (or, Old Media is Screwed)

 "Help me, Obi-wan Tablet.
 You're my only hope!" says old media.
 But these are not the droids they are looking for.